 In 2014, Gillette added a swiveling ball-hinge to the ProGlide's handle.
 NYMag.com's Kevin Roose scorns the FlexBall as "a dumb novelty that is meant to trick customers into believing that their old, swivel-free razors are outmoded, and that they should pony up for the new model."
 But many, many users beg to differ.
 It's an overwhelming favorite at Amazon.com, Target.com and Lifehacker.com.

 Besides the FlexBall (intended to help the razor follow the curves of your face) and optional power, Gillette loads up the Fusion ProGlide with goodies: five blades, a low-resistance coating, lubricating strip and a single blade on the back for trimming under the nose and sideburns.
-The Gillette Fusion ProShield FlexBall (Est. $9) adds an extra lubricating strip.
+The Gillette Fusion ProShield FlexBall variant (Est. $8) adds an extra lubricating strip.
 However, some owners at Amazon.com say that makes the razor head too bulky (so it's hard to maneuver in tight areas) and the blades don't last as long as the regular ProGlide's.
 The ProShield's refill cartridges (Est. $40 for eight) cost more than the ProGlide's refill cartridges (Est. $30 for eight), too.